Enterprize (1799 ship)

 Enterprize was launched in Spain and taken in prize, or in Brazil.
-She became a slave ship, sailing from Liverpool in 1799, but was captured and sunk before she could embark any slaves.
+She became a slave ship in the triangular trade in enslaved people, sailing from Liverpool in 1799.
+French naval vessels captured and sank her before she could embark any captives.

 Enterprize first appeared in Lloyd's Register (LR), and the Register of Shipping in 1800.

 Captain Ludwick Carlile acquired a letter of marque on 1 February 1799.
-He sailed from Liverpool on 27 April, intending to acquire slaves in West Africa.
+He sailed from Liverpool on 27 April, intending to acquire captives in West Africa.
+In 1799, 156 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 134 sailed from Liverpool.